Nyonya Beaded Slippers (Kasut Manik)

 J Manik Boutique, Melaka

-I found out The Peranakan (Baba & Nyonya) Clan offers a class but unfortunately timing did not allow me to enroll in one.
+The Peranakan (Baba & Nyonya) Clan offers a class but unfortunately timing did not allow me to enroll in one.
 A few members of the group recommended J Manik which is located in the historical and touristic Jonker Street area in Melaka.
 Joyce, the boutique owner measured my feet and recommended a few pairs.
-I am now a proud owner of 2 pairs of beautiful Nyonya beaded slippers (Kasut Manik) thanks to Shane <3 We collected a pair right away and have to wait for about 3 months for the other pair to be ready.
+I am now a proud owner of 2 pairs of beautiful Nyonya beaded slippers (Kasut Manik) thanks to Shane <3 We collected a pair right away and will wait for about 3 months for the other pair to be ready.
 My Nyonya Sarong Kebaya is now complete.

 Photo Gallery of our Visit to J Manik